 You will need to put aside the demands and distractions of everyday life for about 45 minutes while the lesson is being conducted.
 Turn your cell phone off.
 You will also need to repeat this quieting process for two twenty-minute "lie-down" sessions per day (your homework).

-and be sure to bring your spirit of adventure
+your spirit of adventure

 In addition to the twice-daily lie-down sessions, you'll be applying your new Alexander skills in the course of your own everyday activities whenever possible.